School Board Policy 408 -

-A. The Minnesota Government Data Practices Act (MGDPA), Minn.
+The Minnesota Government Data Practices Act (MGDPA), Minn.
 Stat.
 Ch.
 13, classifies all educational data, except for directory information as designated by the school district, as private data on individuals.
-The state statute provides that private data on individuals may not be released, except pursuant to a valid court order or informed consent by the subject of the data or a parent if the subject of the data is a minor.
+The state statute provides that private data on individuals may not be released, except pursuant to a valid court order or informed consent by the subject of the data or a parent or guardian if the subject of the data is a minor.

-B. The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.1232g, provides that educational data may not be released, except pursuant to informed consent by the individual subject of the data or any lawfully issued subpoena.
-Regulations promulgated under the federal law require that the school district must first make a reasonable effort to notify the parent of the student, or the student if the student is 18 years of age or older, of the subpoena in advance of releasing the information pursuant to the subpoena.
+The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.1232g, provides that educational data may not be released, except pursuant to informed consent by the individual subject of the data or any lawfully issued subpoena.
+Regulations promulgated under the federal law require that the school district must first make a reasonable effort to notify the parent or guardian of the student, or the student if the student is 18 years of age or older, of the subpoena in advance of releasing the information pursuant to the subpoena.

 IV.
 Applications and Procedures

 A. Any employee who receives a subpoena for any purpose related to employment is to inform the building administrator or designated supervisor when the employee receives the subpoena.
-The building administrator or designated supervisor shall immediately inform the superintendent or the Director of Personnel that the employee has received a subpoena.
+The building administrator or designated supervisor shall immediately inform the superintendent or the Director of Human Resources that the employee has received a subpoena.

 B. No employee may release educational data, personnel data, or any other data of any kind without consultation in advance with the school district official who is designated as the authority responsible for the collection, use and dissemination of data.

-C. Payment for attendance at judicial or administrative proceedings and the retention of witness and mileage fees is to be determined in accordance with the applicable school board policies and collective bargaining agreements.
+C. Payment for attendance at judicial or administrative proceedings and the retention of witness and mileage fees is to be determined in accordance with the applicable School Board policies and collective bargaining agreements.